 University of the Pacific's budget is intended to fulfill the University's mission of providing a superior, student-centered learning experience integrating liberal arts and professional education and preparing individuals for lifetime achievement and responsible leadership in their communities.
 This page offers resources for understanding the University budget and the process by which it is set each year.
 Please send feedback or questions to firstname.lastname@example.org.

 Understanding the University Budget

-These pie charts provide a high-level overview of Pacific's revenue sources and expenditures for FY 2013 and FY 2014.
-Read the President's annual budget communication here.
+This pie chart provides a high-level overview of Pacific's revenue sources and expenditures for FY 2016.

 Fiscal Year 2016 University Budget